Fireworks at an event in Maine

 Summertime in the Midcoast is a sea of exciting, uniquely Maine events!
 Our favorite is the Fourth of July in Castine when the whole town comes alive in an outdoor festival of activities, but starting in early May through late October, the whole area comes alive with county fairs, live music concerts, and one-of-a-kind experiences like the Maine Lobster Festival or the regional blueberry festivals.
 This is really the way life should be…

-• The Acadia Birding Festival is scheduled for June 1-4, 2023, and includes a Pelagic seabird boat trip, a wonderful birding opportunity.
+• The Acadia Birding Festival is scheduled for May 30-June 2, 2023, and includes a Pelagic seabird boat trip, a wonderful birding opportunity.
 Keep an eye out for the regal penguins, unique to our area.

 • Castine’s Fourth of July is the quintessential Americana experience in Maine.
 The morning starts with a parade around town green, giving way to sack races, tug-o-war, and a blueberry pie eating contest.
 The Castine town band regales the locals in the afternoon, and a fireworks extravaganza sends the day out with a bang… And this year, the Pentagöet BBQ returns!

-• The Maine Lobster Festival is the state’s biggest and greatest celebration of our favorite crustacean, held in Rockland on August 2-6 this year.
+• The Maine Lobster Festival is the state’s biggest and greatest celebration of our favorite crustacean, held in Rockland on July 31-August 4 this year.
 Complete with a giant parade (with the signature lobster float), the coronation of a sea goddess, and of course, lobster galore, you’ll be partying like a lob-STAR!

 • The Blue Hill Fair is an old Maine county fair with traditional farm games, oxen and horse pulls, 4-H ribbon-award ceremonies, pig races, barrel relays on horse, and sheep dog trials.
 This is the origin of E.B.
 White’s Charlotte’s Web!
-Scheduled for Labor Day Weekend 2023, August 31-September 4.
+Scheduled for Labor Day Weekend 2024, August 29-September 2.

 • Haunted Castine Ghost Tours!
 For the first time ever, the Pentagöet Inn and Castine Touring Company partner to present a spooky tour of our town’s ghosts & legends.
 Meet at the town dock, and end at the inn for cocktails. $45/adult; $30/kid.

 • Halloween in Castine is a multi-day event to close out the Pentagöet’s final weekend of the season!
-Going from October 28-31, the inn hosts a giant, town-wide costume contest and potluck, with an open bar, aka HallowWINE (Sunday, October 29).
+Going from October 31-November 3, the inn hosts a giant, town-wide costume contest and potluck, with an open bar, aka HallowWINE (Sunday, November 3).
 On town green, kids can enjoy a trunk-or-treat… then come down to our haunted lobby for trick-or-treats, if they dare!

 Whether you’re coming to the Midcoast for a festival or simply for some much-needed R&R, stay at our award-winning bed & breakfast—we cannot wait to welcome you to Castine!